-Loosely based on classic Southern-style shrimp and grits, this seafood medley is really easy to prepare.
+Loosely based on classic Southern-style shrimp and grits, this seafood medley in its light, buttery sauce is really easy to prepare.

-Made with a combination of mussels, shrimp, squid and scallops simmered in a tomato-butter sauce and served over creamy polenta, the dish is a soul satisfying blend of simple ingredients and flavors.
-All you need to round out the meal is a tossed salad and a nice glass of wine.Print
+Made with a combination of mussels, shrimp, squid, and scallops simmered in a tomato-butter sauce and served over creamy polenta, the dish is a soul-satisfying blend of simple ingredients and flavors.
+A green salad with a simple vinaigrette is all you need to complete the meal.

 Seafood Medley with Tomato-Butter Sauce